PayString/rfcs/src/spec/payid-easy-checkout.md

 In order for a customer to checkout using the PayID Easy Checkout protocol, the customer only needs to provide a merchant with their PayID Easy Checkout enabled PayID.

-#### No server-side software not already covered by the PayID Protocol
+#### No New Server-Side Software

-Because the flow of PayID Easy Checkout is predicated on using the PayID Discovery Protocol and then redirecting the customer away from the merchant, all of the flow can be instrumented on the front end and doesn't require server-side resources.
+Because the flow of PayID Easy Checkout is predicated on using the PayID Discovery Protocol and then redirecting the customer away from the merchant, all of the flow can be instrumented on the front end and doesn't require new server-side resources.

 Apart from a PayID Discovery compliant PayID Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the customer or merchant for a payment.
 The PayID server is capable of providing details